mozilla/pkipolicy/rootstore/policy.md

 ### 2.3 Baseline Requirements Conformance ###

-CA operations relating to issuance of certificates capable of being used for SSL-enabled servers MUST also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
+CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
 In the event of inconsistency between Mozilla’s Root Store Policy requirements and the Baseline Requirements,